lmammino/loige.co/astro/src/content/posts/2023-08-16_why-you-should-consider-rust-for-your-lambdas/index.md

 tags:
   - rust
   - serverless
+description: Rust is an ideal language for writing AWS Lambda functions.
+Its performance can reduce execution time and memory usage, lowering costs.
+Its safety features like no nulls and error handling can reduce bugs.
 ---

 Rust is such a cool language, even though it might take a bit to get the hang of it.
 But trust me, the payoff is huge.
 As someone who's all into serverless stuff and loves playing around with AWS, I've been digging into how to write AWS Lambda functions in Rust and whether it's worth the sweat.